HOW DOES A MIGRAINE DIAGNOSIS WORK?

 Part 2: The Medical Exam

-For the physical exam, the doctor may check your head and neck, and will usually do neurological exercises that test strength, reflexes, and sensation.
+For the physical exam, the doctor may check your head, shoulders and neck, and will usually do neurological exercises that test strength, reflexes and sensation.
 You might also be tested for symptoms such as alertness, coordination, and gait, as well as short-term memory.3

-Your doctor will likely ask you how long your headaches last, whether you feel nauseous or are vomiting, if you have sensitivity to light, and how disabled you might feel when you’ve got the headache—all part of the guidelines for a migraine diagnosis.1 In particular, expect questions about the location of the pain, since many times migraines involve throbbing pain on one side of the head.
+Your doctor will likely ask you how long your headaches last, whether you feel nauseous or are vomiting, if you have sensitivity to light, and how much your headache affects your mobility or how you’re able to get on with your day.
+These are all part of the guidelines for a migraine diagnosis.1 In particular, expect questions about the location of the pain, since many times migraines involve throbbing pain on one side of the head.

 A Process of Elimination

 With a diagnosis in hand, your doctor can help you come up with a treatment program best suited to your needs.
-Treatments vary widely, according to migraine symptoms, frequency and severity as well as coexisting medical conditions.4 Your solution will likely involve some form of medication, either in prescription or over-the-counter form, along with adjustments to your daily routine and lifestyle.
+Treatments for migraine vary widely, according to migraine symptoms, frequency and severity as well as coexisting medical conditions.4 Your solution will likely involve some form of medication, either in prescription or over-the-counter form, such as Excedrin Migraine, along with adjustments to your daily routine and lifestyle.

 1. “Migraine.”
 ICHD-3 Beta The International Classification of Headache Disorders 3rd Edition (Beta Version), www.ichd-3.org/1-migraine/.
 Access date: 5 October 2017.